ggayliye/miniProjRepo_Embedded_SP2024/README.md

 - Ashton Snelgrove, Department of Electrical and Computer Engineering, The University of Utah:
 	*- Thank you for your continuous support until the end of the semester!*

 # Caution/Warnings

+* Don't use any electric component that exceeds 5V.
+* Don't use any metal with a wet hand and touch an electric component.
+* Wash your hands after each experiment.
+* Don't drink the water you used for the testing/experiment.

 # Examples of Good Software Practice (GSP)